Frequently Asked Questions about Amniotic Fluid & Growth Factor Injury & Arthritis Clinical Research Study

 What is Platelet Rich Plasma (PRP)

 Platelet Rich Plasma (PRP) is an outpatient procedure that involves a procedure to take a small amount of a patient's blood, isolates the platelets and injects the growth factors they release directly into the injured area, where they promote the body's natural healing response.
 The PRP has the benefit of stimulating the release of stem cells from vessel walls further augmenting repair.
 Stem cells are also being directly added to our cartilage regeneration efforts.

-Where does the Stone Clinic source the amniotic stem cells?
+Where does the Stone Clinic source the amniotic Fluid / Growth Factors?

 PalinGen® InovoFlo™ is a human tissue allograft comprised of amniotic fluid components, which include:

 · Platelet Derived Growth Factor (PDGF) A & B

 · Vascular Endothelial Growth Factor (VEGF)